top of page

 • GPU and Slots on the Motherboard: The drawback to putting a GPU on the motherboard is you lose a PCIe slot to expand more hard drives, but UnRaid can only accept 30 (expander of 16 plus 8 on-board will get you to 24).
 If you have more than 24 hard drives, you need to move to a Server Chassis.

 • Power Consumption: If you're going to buy a consumer board, find a CPU that has low power consumption.
 The AMD 5 3600X consumes 65watt vs the AMD 9 5900X that consumes upwards of 150watts.
 Also, the 5800X and 5700X runs a bit lower on the watts side and is an affordable upgrade.
 If you get the Intel Xeon, forget about power, all bets are off.
 They are power hogs.
 Just know your electric bill is going to bump up a little bit.
+When you move over to Intel Xeon CPUs, all bets are off.
+It's going to pull 200watts at idle.

 • Editing over the Network: Buy the 2.5Gbe or 10Gbe switch with CAT6a cables, it's worth it.